laravel/docs/billing.md

 	}

-#### Stripe Key
+#### Chave Stripe

-Finally, set your Stripe key in one of your bootstrap files or service providers, such as the `AppServiceProvider`:
+Por fim, defina sua chave Stripe em um dos seus arquivos do bootstrap ou nos fornecedores de serviço, como o `AppServiceProvider`:

 	User::setStripeKey('stripe-key');

 <a name="subscribing-to-a-plan"></a>
-## Subscribing To A Plan
+## Inscrevendo-se em um Plano.

 Once you have a model instance, you can easily subscribe that user to a given Stripe plan: